 Targeting of Proposals

 While it is possible, and sometimes advisable, to submit one proposal simultaneously to various agencies, applicants should carefully review individual agency program objectives and submit a proposal only if these objectives are in accord with their own research direction.
-RSP may supply information to aid applicants in the careful identification of appropriate funding agencies.
+RAE may supply information to aid applicants in the careful identification of appropriate funding agencies.

 If, after reading agency funding materials, the applicant is uncertain if the proposal is appropriate for the agency, it is important to contact agency staff directly to discuss the project and application requirements.

 New investigators are especially encouraged to seek collaborations with experienced investigators who have an established track record for funding.
 Such collaborations as subcontractors or subawardees are often a good way to build a record of grant experience and to demonstrate the ability to conduct funded research.
 Professional colleagues, previous advisors and faculty, and faculty from disciplines in sister institutions are often such possible collaborators.

 A very common criticism from review panels is the use of procedures for which investigators have little or no experience according to their curriculum vitae or publication list.
 With the collaboration of experienced colleagues within the university, or with the assistance of outside consultants, the success of such studies is more realistic and reviewers will approve them more readily.

 The university has a number of units with special expertise that may be of assistance in a particular area.
 See our Institutes & Centers for links.
 If you need a referral or a special type of consultant or expertise, contact RAE for information on units which may be able to provide assistance.